embedly/embedly-docs/extract/features/frame.rst

 There is a disclaimer here, that Embedly hand curates the list of sites that we allow embeds from.
 We have tested them all and one can assume that they are trusted sources.
-This only protects you if something on the providers side goes wrong.
+This only protects you if something on the provider's side goes wrong.
 They may get "hacked", have a bad push or any number of things that could effect their embed.
 We have never had a report of this in the past, but developers should sleep better with this in place.